surniaulula/wpsso-wc-metadata/readme.txt

 The *SSO &gt; WooCommerce Metadata* settings page allows you to **enable or disable product metadata with simple checkboxes**, along with customizing the labels and placeholders for different WordPress languages (aka locales).

-Enabled product metadata fields are added seamlessly to the WooCommerce product editing page (aka the WooCommerce "**Product data**" metabox) for both simple products and products with variations.
+Product metadata fields are added seamlessly to the WooCommerce product editing page (aka the WooCommerce "**Product data**" metabox) for both simple products and products with variations.

+Product metadata ID field values (GTIN, GTIN-8, GTIN-12, GTIN-13, GTIN-14, ISBN, and MPN) are searchable from the front-end and from the WooCommerce product editing page.

-The WPSSO Product Metadata for WooCommerce add-on also includes a "**Fluid volume unit**" option in the *WooCommerce &gt; Settings &gt; Products* settings page:
+The WPSSO Product Metadata for WooCommerce add-on also includes a new "**Fluid volume unit**" option in the *WooCommerce &gt; Settings &gt; Products* settings page:

 * ml
 * cl